IIT-LAND/genomic_cortical_patterning_autisms/README.md

 # Analysis code for paper on genomic cortical patterning in autism early language outcome subtypes

-This repository has all the code for analyses conducted on Lombardo et al., Atypical genomic patterning of the cerebral cortex in autism with poor early language outcome.
+This repository has all the code for analyses conducted in `Lombardo et al., Atypical genomic patterning of the cerebral cortex in autism with poor early language outcome.`

 All analysis is primarily conducted within R, with the exception of the PLS analysis, which runs in MATLAB.